nikhil0207/opendoc-sg-courts-mobile-app-user-guide/draft.md

 **Get the App**

 Download **SG Courts Mobile App** for Android phones and tablets.
-Theis App is available on phones and tablets running Android 5.0+.
+The App is available on phones and tablets running Android 5.0+.

 **Install the App**

-On your Android phone or tablet, go to **SG Courts Mobile App** on Google Play.
+On your Android phone or tablet, go to **SG Courts Mobile App** on Google Play:
 *  Tap **Install**.
 *  Tap **Accept**.